 If you require any help in making your complaint we will try to help you.

-We will write to you within three working days acknowledging your complaint, enclosing a copy of this policy.
+We will write to you within seven working days acknowledging your complaint, enclosing a copy of this policy.

 We will investigate your complaint.
 This will usually involve:

 We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.